 Time Machine is Apple’s backup application which comes bundled with Mac OS X. It was introduced in 2007 as part of Mac OS X 10.5, Leopard.
-I have other Tech Tips that talk about encrypting Time Machine backups, swapping between two hard drives when using Time Machine, restoring a file from Time Machine and troubleshooting Time Machine if it’s not working.
+I have other Tech Tips that talk about swapping between two hard drives when using Time Machine, restoring a file from Time Machine and troubleshooting Time Machine if it’s not working.

 Time Machine is the easiest backup application to set up.
 For many users it can be as easy as connecting a brand new external USB hard drive to your Mac and turning it on.
-When you turn on the hard drive it’ll mount (appear) on the Desktop.
-Time Machine will detect this hard drive and present an on-screen message asking if you’d like to use this hard drive for storing Time Machine backups, click the “Use as backup disk” button and you’re done.
+When you turn on the hard drive it will mount (appear) on the Desktop.
+Time Machine will detect this hard drive and present an on-screen message asking if you would like to use this hard drive for storing Time Machine backups, click the “Use as backup disk” button and you’re done.

 While it can be this easy, there can be complicating factors, including these: